jlyonsmith/HowTo/Install/SSH.md

 ## Connection Pooling on the Client

-Add the following to your `~/.ssh/config` under any entry:
+Add the following to your `~/.ssh/config` under the bastion entry:

 ```conf
 Host bastion1